PeterOvermann/TriadicMemory/README.md

 The Dyadic Memory algorithm was initially developed in [Mathematica](Mathematica/dyadicmemory.m) language and consists of just 10 lines of code.

-The [plain C](https://github.com/PeterOvermann/TriadicMemory/blob/main/C/dyadicmemory.c) implementation best illustrates the algorithm in procedural language.
+The [plain C](https://github.com/PeterOvermann/TriadicMemory/blob/main/C/dyadicmemory.c) implementation best illustrates the algorithm in procedural code.
 This version works with vector dimensions up to 1,200.

-This [memory-optimized implementation](https://github.com/PeterOvermann/TriadicMemory/blob/main/C/sparseassociativememory.c) supports hypervector dimensions up to 20,000.
-It can be used as a command line tool or C library.
-No other SDM currently works with dimensions of this size.
+A [memory-optimized implementation](https://github.com/PeterOvermann/TriadicMemory/blob/main/C/sparseassociativememory.c) supports hypervector dimensions up to 20,000.
+It can be used as a command line tool or as C library.
+No other SDM currently works with dimensions that large.

 A Numba-accelerated Python version is available [here](https://github.com/PeterOvermann/TriadicMemory/blob/main/Python/sdrsdm.py).